-There are various day excursions further afield, arranged by the hotel such as a hike in the Atlas Mountains or a trip to coastal Essaouira.
+There are various day excursions further afield, arranged by the hotel such as a visit to the Atlas Mountains.

 The bedrooms are authentically Moroccan with generous, comfortable beds, cool sheets, hand-woven covers and cushions, large en-suite bathrooms and a traditional seated area.
 Many of the bedrooms have fireplaces and private terraces.

 I thought the holiday was truly wonderful.
 The luxurious part certainly lived up to expectations...great food, glorious location, fantastic staff at Tigmi, such comfy beds and the open air yoga terrace was lovely.Claire

 My week was one of the best I’ve ever had, Nancy was a wonderful teacher, we were so lucky to pick her week, fantastic venue, everything ticked all the boxes.Judith